4. Write a CAD Viewer

 • Run CMake.

-• Set the source directory to the path of the extracted folder.
+• Similar to the previous Tutorial, set the source directory to the path of the new extracted folder.

 • Specify the binary directory path for project file generation.